bab-git/llm_pharma/README.md

 3. Set the required environment variables for API access.

 ### Usage
-- Run the notebook in the `notebooks/` directory to explore various components of the agent-based application, including Patient Evaluation, Compliance Verification, and Trial Matching.
+- Run the notebook in the `notebooks/` directory to explore various components of the agent-based application step by step, including Patient Evaluation, Compliance Verification, and Trial Matching.
+- At the end of the notebook, the complete solution can be run using a gradio dashboard.
+  - Navigate to the provided URL (usually `http://127.0.0.1:7958`) to access the dashboard.

 ## License